 *1 The Hong Kong International Convention for the Safe and Environmentally Sound Recycling of Ships, 2009

-*2 DASR (Document of Authorization to conduct Ship Recycling): An authorization document issued by the competent authority under the Hong Kong Convention, authorizing that a ship recycling facility meets the requirements of the Convention.
+*2 DASR (Document of Authorisation to conduct Ship Recycling): An authorisation document issued by the competent authority under the Hong Kong Convention, authorising that a ship recycling facility meets the requirements of the Convention.

-SALEM International is a non-denominational German Christian non-profit welfare organization established in 1957.
+SALEM International is a non-denominational German Christian non-profit welfare organisation established in 1957.
 It focuses on social, environmental, and educational projects, operating under the principle of peace (derived from Shalom) to help people and nature in need.
-Key efforts include children's villages, aid for the homeless, and ecological initiatives
+Key efforts include children's villages, aid for the homeless, and ecological initiatives.

 The Hong Kong Convention is aimed at ensuring that ships, when being recycled after reaching the end of their operational lives, do not pose any unnecessary risk to human health and safety or to the environment.

-The Hong Kong Convention was adopted at a Diplomatic Conference held in Hong Kong, China, in May 2009 and was developed with input from IMO Member States and non governmental organizations, and in co-operation with the International Labour Organization ILO and the Parties to the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal.
-It intends to address all the issues around ship recycling, including the fact that ships sold for scrapping may contain environmentally hazardous substances such as asbestos, heavy metals, hydrocarbons, ozone depleting substances and others.
+The Hong Kong Convention was adopted at a Diplomatic Conference held in Hong Kong, China, in May 2009 and was developed with input from IMO Member States and non-governmental organisations, and in co-operation with the International Labour Organisation (ILO and the Parties to the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal.
+It intends to address all the issues around ship recycling, including the fact that ships sold for scrapping may contain environmentally hazardous substances such as asbestos, heavy metals, hydrocarbons, ozone-depleting substances and others.
 It will address concerns about working and environmental conditions in many of the world's ship recycling facilities.

 Ship recycling yards will be required to provide a Ship Recycling Plan, to specify the manner in which each individual ship will be recycled, depending on its particulars and its inventory.
 Parties will be required to take effective measures to ensure that ship recycling facilities under their jurisdiction comply with the Convention.